Canoe vs Kayak

-When it comes to recreational boating, there are two popular choices of vessels.
-But what’s the real difference between a canoe vs kayak?
-Knowing these six distinctions can prevent you from making the wrong choice!
+When it comes to recreational boating, there are two popular choices of vessels: canoes and kayaks.
+But what’s the real difference between them?
+Knowing the top six distinctions can prevent you from making the wrong choice!
+In this guide, you'll learn all about the differences between a canoe vs kayak and more!

 Expert Tip: